 Dufftown, Scotland

-The small town of Dufftown is located in the heart of the Speyside whisky region, about 54 miles N.W. of Aberdeen.
+This evening, I am reporting on the small town of Dufftown.
+Location in the heart of the Speyside whisky region, about 54 miles N.W. of Aberdeen.

-Although relatively young by Scottish standards, having been founded in 1817, Dufftown is within walking distance of Mortlach Church which was founded in AD 566 and ranks as one of the oldest places of continual worship in Scotland.
+The town is relatively young by Scottish standards, having been founded in 1817.
+However, within walking distance is Mortlach Church which was founded in AD 566.
+This church ranks as one of the oldest places of continual worship in Scotland.

 Ancient Pictish Cross with church in background.